mrlynn/securehealth/Building_HIPAA_Compliant_Systems_with_MongoDB_Queryable_Encryption_and_Symfony_Voters.md

         - { path: ^/api/audit-logs, roles: [ROLE_DOCTOR, ROLE_ADMIN] }
 ```

-## Controller Implementation
+## Controller Implementation: Putting It All Together

-Controllers demonstrate how to use voters for authorization decisions:
+Now here's where you see how all this stuff actually works in practice.
+Controllers demonstrate how to use voters for authorization decisions.
+The key thing to understand is that you're not just checking "can this user view patients?" - you're checking "can this user view THIS specific patient's SSN?"

+This is where field-level access control really shines.
+You build your response based on what the user is actually allowed to see, not just what they're allowed to access.

 ```php
 <?php